mohitkhedkar/Cpp-Mini-Projects/CONTRIBUTING.md

 ## Code of Conduct

-Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) in all your interactions regarding the project.
+Please adhere to the [Code of Conduct](CODEOFCONDUCT.md) in all your interactions regarding the project.

-## Reporting Bugs

-If you find a bug, please open an **issue**, providing details like the operating system, version, steps to reproduce, and expected behavior.

-## Contact
+## Questions

-If you have questions or need further assistance, please contact [Maintainer Name](Maintainer Email).
+If you have any questions, feel free to reach out by creating an issue.

 We appreciate your contribution!